Summary

 The analysis in the report looks at key areas explored through the questionnaire in the survey and reveals some notable insights set out below.

-Much more is to be found in the report, and Volume 3 will expand significantly on these findings.
+Much more is to be found in the report, Volume 3 expands significantly on these findings.

 Knowledge of rights